Yolanda Arroyo Pizarro: Biography

-In 2011, Salón Literario Libroamérica de Puerto Rico selected Arroyo's new book Caparazones, as the best new novel and the same year she was awarded a writer-in-residency grant by the National Hispanic Cultural Center in Albuquerque, New Mexico.
-The Latina Writers Convention recognized her short story Los cojones de una mujer sin pecho at their 2012 convention.
-Arroyo's body of work consists of two novels, three collections of poetry, nine short story books and contributions to more than two dozen anthologies.
+In 2011, Salón Literario Libroamérica de Puerto Rico selected Arroyo Pizarro's new book, Caparazones, as the best new novel and the same year she was awarded a writer-in-residency grant by the National Hispanic Cultural Center in Albuquerque, New Mexico.
+The Latina Writers Convention recognized her short story "Los cojones de una mujer sin pecho" at their 2012 convention.
+Arroyo Pizarro's body of work consists of two novels, three collections of poetry, nine short-story books, and contributions to more than two dozen anthologies, among them New Daughters of Africa, edited by Margaret Busby (2019).
 Arroyo has broadcast as a radio host of Kooltureate for Bonita Radio and is the Chief Editor of the literary journal Revista Boreales.
-In addition her own publications, she regularly contributes to newspapers such as Claridad, La Expresión, El Nuevo Día, and El Vocero.
+In addition to her own publications, she regularly contributes to newspapers such as Claridad, La Expresión, El Nuevo Día, and El Vocero.
 She has served as a member of the jury for the Sor Juana Inés de la Cruz Award Guadalajara International Book Fair for several years.

-Arroyo frequently writes about LGBT issues in her work and has participated with other writers and activists in the LGBTTIQ and African-descent communities in conferences and symposia held in Colombia, Ecuador, Mexico, Spain, and Venezuela.
-In 2014, she and her partner, Zulma Oliveras Vega joined the same-sex marriage case Conde-Vidal v.
+Arroyo Pizarro frequently writes about LGBT issues in her work and has participated with other writers and activists in the LGBTTIQ and African-descent communities in conferences and symposia held in Colombia, Ecuador, Mexico, Spain, and Venezuela.
+In 2014, she and her partner, Zulma Oliveras Vega, joined the same-sex marriage case Conde-Vidal v.
 Rius-Armendariz.
-When the United States Court of Appeals for the First Circuit ruled that the island's marriage ban was unconstitutional, Arroyo and Oliveras became the first same-sex couple to marry in Puerto Rico.
+When the United States Court of Appeals for the First Circuit ruled that the island's marriage ban was unconstitutional, Arroyo Pizarro and Oliveras Vega became the first same-sex couple to marry in Puerto Rico.

 Publications

 Arroyo Pizarro has been published in Spain, Mexico, Argentina, Panama, Guatemala, Chile, Bolivia, Colombia, Venezuela, Denmark, Hungary, and France.
-Her work has been translated to English, Italian, French, and Hungarian.
+Her work has been translated into English, Italian, French, and Hungarian.